taosourcerer/source/README.md

 We can't talk about anything without talking about the entire universe.
 Any discussion, if it's honest and goes on long enough, is bound to either run in circles, or to regress infinitely, or to reach the fundamental axioms of worldviews.
 Intellectuals are biased when it comes to topics they talk about; there is always some new fashionable topic.
-Once some public discussion comes near the axioms the whole exercise becomes too demanding and the audience usually grows tired, so the topic becomes less fashionable and is switched to something else.
+Once some public discussion comes near the axioms the topic is usually switched to something else.
 To reach any clear conclusion it is necessary to talk about the fundamentals.

 ## Spirituality